mayant15/magma/README.md

 The documentation has been moved to [the Magma homepage](https://hexhive.epfl.ch/magma).

+The `chore/clean-seeds` branch contains plain seeds.
+The `main` branch contains seeds with four bytes prepended, for combined harnesses.

 ## Custom Harnesses

 This fork adds support for fuzzing with custom harnesses.
 Keeps harnesses in `targets/`